It's crunch time.

 Yup, that simple.
 Retrieval practice can take 5 minutes or less.
 A few tips:

 Transforming learning doesn't require a huge investment in instructional time.
-Use "free recall" – and let us know what you call it – to make a big impact with a small, quick strategy before the end of the year.
+Use free recall and brain dumps – and let us know what you call it – to make a big impact with a small, quick strategy before the end of the year.